 Waiver of the limit on the maximum number of credits that may be transferred requires the approval of the program director or chairperson of the degree granting program, the dean of the appropriate school or college and the Dean of the University Graduate School.
-Waiver of any of the requirements for transfer courses (listed above) requires the approval of the program director or chairperson of the degree granting program, the dean of the appropriate school or college and the Dean of the University Graduate School.
+Waiver of any of the requirements for transfer courses (listed above) requires the approval of the program director or chairperson of the degree granting program, the dean of the appropriate school or college and the Dean of the appropriate school or college and the Dean of the degree granting program, the dean of the appropriate school or college and the Dean of the University Graduate School.